 2. Coordinating logistics to lower carbon emissions

 Many local governments have declared a climate emergency.
-Supporting the development of local food processing and distribution infrastructure has potential to increase efficiencies and lower transport emissions.
+Supporting the development of local food production and distribution could lower transport emissions and increase efficiency.

 COVID-19 showed some of the drawbacks of long supply chains.
-Having short, regional supply chains, alongside longer supply chains, bolsters food security so the nation is better able to withstand shocks and shortages to the system.
+Having short, regional supply chains, alongside longer supply chains, bolsters food security so that we're better prepared for times of uncertainty.

-There is limited regional food processing and distribution infrastructure in certain parts of the UK.
+There are limited regional food processing and distribution frameworks in certain parts of the UK.

-Producers need support to navigate procurement processes and documentation and to master digital platforms.
-This is vital to them being able to access new markets.
+But producers need support to navigate procurement processes and documentation, and to master digital platforms.

 1. Incentivise sustainable food sourcing and short food supply chains in the public sector.